About the CDBC

 Joanie Bouchard, RD

-Reporting to the Board of Directors, the Registrar facilitates strategic planning processes for the Board and implements strategies to operationalize Board goals and objectives, ensures compliance with relevant legislation and governance processes, represents the CDBC to the public and other regulatory agencies, and enhances relationships with colleagues and stakeholders.
+The Registrar reports to the Board of Directors, facilitates strategic planning processes for the Board and implements strategies to operationalize Board goals and objectives, ensures compliance with relevant legislation and governance processes, represents the CDBC to the public and other regulatory agencies, and enhances relationships with colleagues and stakeholders.
 The Registrar provides support and advice to the Board and committees and manages the fiscal and administrative functions of the College utilizing prudent and effective management practices and oversees the College employees.

 Mélanie Journoud, RD